nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new pet owner by providing the owner's name, contact number, address, and email.
-2. AddressBook validates input.
+2. PawPatrol validates input.
-3. AddressBook successfully adds the new pet owner to the list.
+3. PawPatrol successfully adds the new pet owner to the list.

     Use case ends.